-At the conclusion of the SVI for ERAS 2020 season, the AAMC reviewed data from the last four years.
+At the conclusion of the SVI for the 2020 ERAS season, the AAMC reviewed data from the last four years.
 The AAMC stands confidently behind the SVI as a reliable, valid assessment of behavioral competencies that does not disadvantage individuals or groups.
 However, there is a lack of interest among the emergency medicine community in continuing to use and research the SVI, as well as operational challenges scaling the SVI to the full applicant pool across multiple specialties.
-As such, the AAMC decided not to renew or expand the SVI pilot in emergency medicine for the ERAS 2021 application cycle.
+As such, the AAMC decided not to renew or expand the SVI pilot in emergency medicine for the 2021 ERAS application cycle.

 This document provides an overview of the AAMC’s evaluation of the SVI.
 For more detailed information, refer to cited articles.